 While the two substances are often compared, these plant medicines offer their own distinct experience.
 If you’re curious about plant medicine, understanding what each is here to offer can help guide you on your journey.
 Both can offer profound insight and lasting personal change.
 It is up to each person to decide what is best for their individual journey.

 Ibogaine is most commonly used for helping people overcome addiction or substance abuse problems.
 It can offer tremendous insight to one’s past, and help them better understand how things in the past have led to their current state of mind.
-When considering ibogaine, some common things people seek it out include:
+When considering Ibogaine, some other common reasons individuals seek it out include:

 - Eating disorders